jmpark95/Personal-website/README.md

 # Portfolio website

 Built with Vite and Tailwind CSS.
-Responsive on all screen sizes and includes dark mode.
+Fully responsive with dark mode